Homemade dandelion tea using fresh dandelions I picked earlier that day!

 Before we get started in learning how to make this nutritious dandelion tea – if you like what you’re seeing, subscribe to my email newsletter at the bottom of the page to keep up to date on the latest recipes, DIYs, gardening and health tips I share!!

-DIY Dandelion Tea from Scratch
+Homemade Dandelion Tea made from Fresh Dandelions

-I often make this tea at home, after collecting the dandelions from my garden.
+I often make this tea at home, after collecting dandelions from my garden.
 I come inside, brew them up, and the tea’s ready to go!

 - 4 cups filtered water

-- Bring a saucepan filled with the water to a boil, remove from heat and add the dandelions.
+- Bring a saucepan filled with water to a boil, remove from heat and add the dandelions.
 Cover and allow to infuse for 3 hours or overnight.

 - Strain out the dandelion (can compost) and reserve the liquid for your tea.

-If you gather wild-grown dandelion, it’s important to make sure that the area has not been sprayed with pesticides or herbicides and that it doesn’t come from an area where pets have done their business.
+If you gather wild-grown dandelions it’s important to make sure that the area has not been sprayed with pesticides or herbicides and that it doesn’t come from an area where pets have done their business.

-DIY dandelion tea tutorial
+Homemade dandelion tea tutorial

 Have you used dandelion before?
 What did you use it in?
 Share in the comments below.